Tog-Talk with Kevin Ahronson

 September 24, 2024

-Ep.34 Mastering Photography Lighting: Natural Light vs Flash Techniques
+Ep.
+34: Mastering Photography Lighting: Natural Light vs Flash Techniques

 Struggling to choose between natural light and flash?
 Learn how Kevin transitioned from a natural light purist - to a flash enthusiast, after a remarkable encounter with a newspaper photographer.
 Kelly, however, champions the beauty of natural light, even in the most challenging settings like theatres and conference halls.
 Their debate offers insights that are invaluable …